inspircd/docs/docs/packaging.md

 ## Packaging Advice

+### Mailing List

+Sadie provides release notifications for package maintainers via email.
+If you want to be added to Sadie's email list please ask in [#inspircd.dev on Teranova](/support).

 ### General Advice

 Other than to [older branches which are still supported](https://github.com/inspircd/inspircd/security/policy#supported-versions) we generally do not provide non-security patch backports due to it requiring a significant amount of work on our behalf.
 Please try to avoid backporting patches by only shipping the latest version of InspIRCd wherever possible.